MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-custom-template.md

       -Thumbnail "https://contoso.sharepoint.com/SiteAssets/site-thumbnail.png"
     ```

-When users in your organization create a list (in SharePoint, Teams, or the Lists app), they will now see the custom list template “Contoso customer tracking” template on the "From your organization" tab.
+When users in your organization create a list (in SharePoint, Teams, or the Lists app), they'll see the template on the "From your organization" tab.

 ![The "Contoso customer tracking" template on the "From your organization" tab of the Create a list dialog box.](media/contoso-customer-tracking.png)